skaslev/gl3w/README.rst

 OpenGL 3/4 core profile specification.

 It consists of a simple Python 2.6 script that downloads the Khronos_ supported gl3.h_ header and generates gl3w.h and gl3w.c from it.
-The resulting files can then be included and statically linked into your project.
+Those files then can be added and linked (statically or dynamically) into your project.

 Example
 -------